dddrrreee/cs140e-25win/labs/cs240lx.md

   - usually its the people who find 140e fun (+/-).

 Topics:
-  - tricks i picked up over 3+ decades.
+  - cool tricks i picked up over 3+ decades. or seem not well covered.
-  - low level
-  - cool tricks.
   - depends alot on what people are interested in.  can be OS heavy, or more device heavy, or more project heavy depending.  let us know what kind of stuff you are into.